Avoro Capital Advisors LLC Sells 58,342 Shares of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD)

-Avoro Capital Advisors LLC lowered its position in shares of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD) by 2.3% in the 2nd quarter, HoldingsChannel reports.
-The firm owned 2,441,658 shares of the biopharmaceutical company’s stock after selling 58,342 shares during the quarter.
-ACADIA Pharmaceuticals makes up about 1.0% of Avoro Capital Advisors LLC’s holdings, making the stock its 22nd biggest holding.
-Avoro Capital Advisors LLC’s holdings in ACADIA Pharmaceuticals were worth $59,552,000 at the end of the most recent quarter.
+Avoro Capital Advisors LLC reduced its holdings in shares of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD) by 2.3% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 2,441,658 shares of the biopharmaceutical company’s stock after selling 58,342 shares during the quarter.
+ACADIA Pharmaceuticals makes up approximately 1.0% of Avoro Capital Advisors LLC’s holdings, making the stock its 22nd biggest position.
+Avoro Capital Advisors LLC owned approximately 1.52% of ACADIA Pharmaceuticals worth $59,552,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently modified their holdings of the business.
-Capula Management Ltd bought a new stake in ACADIA Pharmaceuticals during the second quarter worth about $366,000.
-Northern Trust Corp lifted its holdings in shares of ACADIA Pharmaceuticals by 121.1% in the 2nd quarter.
-Northern Trust Corp now owns 1,339,650 shares of the biopharmaceutical company’s stock worth $32,674,000 after acquiring an additional 733,652 shares during the last quarter.
-Virginia Retirement Systems ET AL lifted its stake in shares of ACADIA Pharmaceuticals by 114.7% in the 2nd quarter.
-Virginia Retirement Systems ET AL now owns 30,700 shares of the biopharmaceutical company’s stock valued at $749,000 after acquiring an additional 16,400 shares during the last quarter.
-Natixis bought a new stake in shares of ACADIA Pharmaceuticals in the 2nd quarter valued at about $287,000.
-Finally, APG Asset Management N.V. bought a new stake in shares of ACADIA Pharmaceuticals in the 2nd quarter valued at about $648,000.
-91.18% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+JTC Employer Solutions Trusteee Ltd acquired a new position in ACADIA Pharmaceuticals during the second quarter worth $54,000.
+Captrust Financial Advisors grew its holdings in shares of ACADIA Pharmaceuticals by 42.5% in the 1st quarter.
+Captrust Financial Advisors now owns 2,543 shares of the biopharmaceutical company’s stock valued at $66,000 after acquiring an additional 758 shares in the last quarter.
+McCarthy Asset Management Inc. increased its position in shares of ACADIA Pharmaceuticals by 106.0% in the second quarter.
+McCarthy Asset Management Inc. now owns 4,531 shares of the biopharmaceutical company’s stock valued at $111,000 after acquiring an additional 2,331 shares during the last quarter.
+US Bancorp DE raised its holdings in ACADIA Pharmaceuticals by 14.3% during the second quarter.
+US Bancorp DE now owns 4,553 shares of the biopharmaceutical company’s stock worth $111,000 after acquiring an additional 569 shares in the last quarter.
+Finally, Panagora Asset Management Inc. acquired a new position in ACADIA Pharmaceuticals during the first quarter valued at approximately $119,000.
+Institutional investors own 91.18% of the company’s stock.

-In other news, CEO Stephen Davis sold 2,963 shares of the business’s stock in a transaction on Monday, October 18th.
-The stock was sold at an average price of $17.41, for a total value of $51,585.83.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-28.50% of the stock is currently owned by company insiders.
+In other news, CEO Stephen Davis sold 2,963 shares of the stock in a transaction dated Monday, October 18th.
+The shares were sold at an average price of $17.41, for a total value of $51,585.83.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+28.50% of the stock is currently owned by corporate insiders.

-ACADIA Pharmaceuticals (NASDAQ:ACAD) last released its quarterly earnings data on Tuesday, August 3rd.
-The biopharmaceutical company reported ($0.27) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.30) by $0.03.
-The business had revenue of $115.22 million during the quarter, compared to analyst estimates of $124.94 million.
-ACADIA Pharmaceuticals had a negative net margin of 56.49% and a negative return on equity of 43.11%.
-ACADIA Pharmaceuticals’s revenue was up 4.7% compared to the same quarter last year.
-During the same period last year, the business earned ($0.27) EPS.
-As a group, sell-side analysts forecast that ACADIA Pharmaceuticals Inc. will post -1.23 earnings per share for the current fiscal year.
+ACADIA Pharmaceuticals (NASDAQ:ACAD) last released its earnings results on Tuesday, August 3rd.
+The biopharmaceutical company reported ($0.27) earnings per share for the quarter, topping the consensus estimate of ($0.30) by $0.03.
+ACADIA Pharmaceuticals had a negative return on equity of 43.11% and a negative net margin of 56.49%.
+The firm had revenue of $115.22 million during the quarter, compared to analysts’ expectations of $124.94 million.
+During the same period in the prior year, the company earned ($0.27) earnings per share.
+The company’s quarterly revenue was up 4.7% on a year-over-year basis.
+On average, equities analysts expect that ACADIA Pharmaceuticals Inc. will post -1.23 earnings per share for the current year.

-A number of equities research analysts recently commented on the stock.
-Morgan Stanley lowered shares of ACADIA Pharmaceuticals from an “overweight” rating to an “equal weight” rating and upped their price target for the company from $17.00 to $20.00 in a report on Thursday, October 14th.
-Cantor Fitzgerald lowered their price target on ACADIA Pharmaceuticals from $33.00 to $27.00 and set an “overweight” rating for the company in a research report on Thursday, August 5th.
-Raymond James set a $23.71 price target on ACADIA Pharmaceuticals in a research report on Saturday, July 10th.
-SVB Leerink lowered their price target on ACADIA Pharmaceuticals from $31.00 to $28.00 and set an “outperform” rating for the company in a research report on Thursday, August 5th.
-Finally, Needham & Company LLC decreased their price objective on shares of ACADIA Pharmaceuticals from $30.00 to $26.00 and set a “buy” rating for the company in a report on Thursday, August 5th.
-One analyst has rated the stock with a sell rating, fourteen have issued a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat, ACADIA Pharmaceuticals presently has a consensus rating of “Hold” and an average price target of $29.93.

 ACADIA Pharmaceuticals Profile